 Description

-Radicchio di Chioggia PGI is a fresh leafy vegetable belonging to the Asteracee family of the Cichorium genus, Inthybus species, deriving from the Silvestre variety, produced in the following typologies: Precoce (early ripening) and Tardivo (late ripening).
+Radicchio di Chioggia PGI is a fresh leafy vegetable belonging to the family Asteracee of the species Cichorium Inthybus L., deriving from the Silvestre variety, produced in the following varieties: early-ripening and late-ripening.

 Production Area

-The production area of Radicchio di Chioggia PGI is within the entire territory of the municipal areas of Chioggia, Cona and Cavarzere in the Province of Venice, Codevigo and Corbezzole in the Province of Padua, and Rosolina, Ariano Polesine, Taglio di Po, Porto Viro and Loreo in the Province of Rovigo, all in the Veneto region.
+The production area of Radicchio di Chioggia PGI is within the municipalities of Chioggia, in the Province of Venice, and Rosolina, in the Province of Rovigo, for the early-ripening variety, and in the municipalities of Chioggia, Cona and Cavarzere, in the Province of Venice, Codevigo and Corbezzole in the Province of Padua, and Rosolina, Ariano Polesine, Taglio di Po, Porto Viro and Loreo in the Province of Rovigo, for the late-ripening variety, all of which are in the Veneto region.

 Production Method

-The early ripening variety (Precoce) is sown in seed-beds from mid-December until March, and can be planted directly in the field from the beginning of March.
-For this typology, harvesting takes place between April and mid- July and, after trimming, the product must not exceed 18 tons per hectare.
-The late ripening radicchio can either be sown in seed beds between June 20th and August 15th or directly in the field during the months of July and August.
-Harvesting takes place from September to March and, after trimming, the product must not exceed 28 tons per hectare.
-Harvesting is carried out by cutting off the root under the insertion of the basal leafs of the heart, generally 2-3 cm under the soil surface, when the leaves have formed a compact head.
-The trimming procedures take place either directly in the field or at the farm, as long as they are situated within the production area, with the use of water.
+The seeds are traditionally produced by individual producers whose land falls within the production area.
+The early-ripening variety is sown in seed-beds from December 1st until April 30th, and directly in the field from the beginning of March; it is harvested between the beginning April and July 15th.
+The late-ripening radicchio can be sown in seed beds or directly in the field between June 20th and August 15th; harvesting takes place from September 1st to March 15th.
+Harvesting is carried out by cutting off the root under the insertion of the basal leaves of the heart, generally 2-3 cm under the surface of the soil, when the leaves have formed a compact head.
+After the first trimming, which takes place within the production area, neither variety must exceed 35 tonnes per hectare.
+The second trimming and packaging can take place outside the production area, obtaining a maximum of 28 tonnes per hectare.

 Appearance and Flavour